Cykelero/Funnel.js/documentation/Using Funnel.md

 ## Filter functions

-Usage of filter functions is detailed in the *Filter function usage* document.
+Usage of filter functions is detailed in the *Using filter functions* document.

 ## Argument injection